WiseLibs/better-sqlite3/docs/integer.md

 stmt.safeIntegers(false); // Safe integers OFF
 ```

-[Registered functions](./api.md#registeroptions-function---this) can also receive `Integers` as arguments.
+[Registered functions](./api.md#registeroptions-function---this) can receive `Integers` as arguments.
 You can override the database's default setting like so:

 ```js
 db.register({ safeIntegers: true }, function isInt(value) {